Mirantis/launchpad/pull_request_template.md

 - Requires user to make changes to their configuration or hosts
 - Adds a new supported platform

-#### "Requires user action"

-- To note the change has to be communicated to the user

 #### "Non-breaking change"

 (patch version bump)